kaliloua7/MATH247_Chapter_Summary/README.md

 #### One sample t-interval

 When he sample size is large enough a confidence interval for $\mu$ is given by $\bar{x}\pm t_{n-1}(s/\sqrt{n})$ where $t_{n-1}$ is the t-value for the t-distribution of degree n-1.

+## Chapter 3-4
+#### Binary variable

+ The simplest statistic for comparing a binary variable between two groups is the difference in the proportion of “successes” for each group.
+To compare the two groups we also need a conditional proportions.
+A conditional proportion is when you calculat separately proportions for each group rather than computing the overall proportion.

+eg:
+  Comparing success rate on penalties for soccer player to determine most likely to score in a competition.

+#### Two sample z-test

+is used to compare the means of two samples to see if it is feasible that they come from the same population.
+This test requires that we both population have normal distribution and that the variance be known for both population.
+It is preferred to the t-test when the variance is known.
+In R  we use iscamtwopropztest which takes the following inputs:

+  observed1 (either the number of successes or sample proportion for first group), n1 (sample size for first group, observed2 (count or proportion), and n2

+  Optional: hypothesized difference and alternative (“less”, “greater”, or “two.sided”) Optional: confidence level

+  example:
+  Given 2 samples of shot scored on free kicks.
+We can use this test to determine if both samples come from the same player.

+#### types of study
+##### observational study
+Observational study is one in which the researchers passively observe and record information about the observational units.
+eg:
+What side of the bed do partners usually like when sleeping?
+This involve observing and recording which side does each partner in a couple likes to sleep on.
+##### experimental study
+In an experimental study, the researchers actively impose the explanatory variable on the observational units.
+eg:
+How does different caffeine levels affects focus level in students?
+This involves giving the students various level of caffeine and assess their level of focus as a result of ingesting the caffeine.

+#### Two population means
+How do you compare two population means?
+As with comparing two population proportions, when we compare two population means from independent populations, the interest is in the difference of the two means.
+In other words, if is the population mean from population 1 and is the population mean from population 2, then the difference is μ 1 − μ 2.
+We usually hypothised on that value is the difference is 0 then there is no difference else there is a difference between the two means.

+eg: We would use this procedure to compare the means of two group as a result of altering a parameter for the group.